Test and Trace

 Why am I being asked to provide other people’s information?

-You will be asked to begin a self-isolation period of 14 days, starting from the date at which you last had contact with the infected person.
+You'll be asked to begin a self-isolation period of 10 days, starting from the date at which you last had contact with the infected person.

-It’s important that you do self-isolate, even if you don’t have symptoms, to remove the risk of spreading the virus.
-From 28 September it will be against the law to not self-isolate when you're required to do so.
+It’s important that you self-isolate, even if you don’t have symptoms, to remove the risk of spreading the virus.
+It is against the law to not self-isolate when you are told to do so by NHS Test and Trace.
 You could receive a fine of up to £10,000.

-Self-isolation means that you should not leave your home for any reason and, if you live with other people you should isolate from them at home as much as practically possible.
-You can find more information on self-isolation and what it means here.
+Self-isolation means that you should not leave your home for any reason and, if you live with other people, you should isolate from them at home as much as practically possible.
+You can find more information on self-isolation and what that means here.

 If you develop symptoms of coronavirus you should book a test straight away.
-If your test comes back positive you should remain inside for at least 10 days from the start of your symptoms and you will be contacted by the test and trace service to ask who you have been in contact with.
+If your test comes back positive, you should remain inside for 10 days from the start of your symptoms.
+You'll be contacted by the Test and Trace service to ask who you've been in contact with.

-If your test comes back negative you should still complete the initial 14-day period of isolation.
+If your test comes back negative, you should still complete the initial 10-day period of isolation.
 This is because you could still go on to develop symptoms after the date of the test.

 You can find out more about self-isolating here.